MichaelLarocca/blog-michael-jude-larocca/posts/2021/04-21/InterviewTipsFromATechRecruiter.md

 ### Are employers forthcoming with feedback

 How forthcoming are employers with feedback?
-Molly explains that some of the feedback she gets from employers are genuine and some of the feedback is preset "they are not a good culture fit" type of answers.
+Molly explains that some of the feedback she gets from employers are genuine, and some of the feedback is preset "they are not a good culture fit" type of answers.

 *In my opinion, it sounds like companies use standardized answers as an "umbrella" to protect themselves from being accused of discrimination.*